-We like this one.
+This is one of our favourite wedding traditions.
 Apparently men get down on one knee to propose in order to symbolise their willingness to submit to their better half’s wants and needs.
 Is there some kind of clause to say they must submit to your want and need to get your hands on a bacon sandwich without leaving bed on a Sunday morning, we wonder?
-Perhaps something to think about popping in your vows.
+Perhaps something to think about popping in your wedding vows.

 Why do we wear engagement rings on our left ‘ring’ finger?

 Way back when, people thought that your ‘ring finger’ contained a vein that led straight to your heart.
 Fast-forward to modern day and it’s also in a handy position to show it off while wrapped around a champagne glass in your Instagram picture.
+We love timeless wedding traditions!
 Brace yourself for the likes, ladies.

 Why do brides wear white?

-It’s often batted about that brides wear white to symbolise virginity and purity.
+It’s often batted about that a bride wears white at her wedding to symbolise virginity and purity.
 As it happens, brides didn’t use to even wear white back in the good old days.
 They just threw on their best dress, whatever the colour.
 White only came into fashion after Queen Victoria wore it to marry her sweetheart Albert (Side note: Queen Victoria also popularised the Christmas tree.
 We have a lot to be thankful for).

 Firstly, brides would often wear veils to cover their faces in the cases of arranged marriages – you know, just in case their looks put off their future husband and ruined the deal.